benc-uk/mockery/readme.md

         Port to run mock server on (default 8000)
 ```

-You must provide an OpenAPI spec file with either `-file` or `-f`.
-By default it will start and listen on port 8000

-# Response Handling Logic
+# 🧩 Response Handling Logic

 The OAS spec is parsed and used with the following logic:

-- Routes are taken from the `paths` section, with matching operations, e.g. `GET` & `POST` etc. And a matching handler created for each path and method.
+- Routes are taken from the `paths` section, with matching operations, e.g. `GET` & `POST` etc. a HTTP handler is created for each path and method.
 - Path parameters enclosed in `{}` like `/api/orders/{orderId}` are matched as part of the route.
 - The `responses` section is scanned for a response status code, 200 is the default
   - If 200 is not a present in responses, then the first response in the list is used.
   - To get a different response/status supply the `x-mock-response-code` header on the request.
 - To create a payload for the response, the selected response object is used as follows:
   - If the response has an `examples` field the `application/json` key is used & returned.